Key takeaways

 Dashboard and scorecard generation

-Supplier dashboards generate automatically from accounting data, and you can add delivery and quality metrics through simple uploads or API connections.
+Supplier dashboards generate automatically from accounting data.
+You can add delivery and quality metrics through simple uploads or API connections.
 Commercial insights sit beside AP or AR summaries for a complete financial view of each vendor.
-Monthly or quarterly scorecards are produced consistently and can be shared with suppliers.

 Fast deployment for Indian SMBs